learn-co-students/pfwtfp-rob-the-museum-dan-reeve-s-module-1-gap/README.md

 In this lab, you are a notorious art thief.
 Your goal is to "case" the museum and establish critical information about the crime that you are about to commit.

-## Read information in from CSV file
+## Read Information From CSV File

 To start gathering information about your upcoming art heist, you will need to import your data from the `art_heist.csv` spreadsheet.

-## Follow tests to establish criminal conspiracy
+## Follow Tests to Establish Criminal Conspiracy

 Now that you have all of the data that you need, use the tests to guide you to the following information: